Previous dayApril 11, 2026Next day

 19.1 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.3 earthquake 71 km SE of Unalaska, Alaska with origin time 19:07 UTC on April 11, 2026.
-The hypocenter lay at 19.1 km, placing this in the shallow crustal category.
+On April 11, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 71 km SE of Unalaska, Alaska at 19:07 UTC.
+At a depth of 19.1 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 53.460°, -165.702°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 53.460°N, -165.702°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11